JosepMariaVila/createDifferentAddressesFromSameSecret/README.md

 https://code.visualstudio.com/

-Install also in Visual Studio Code the extension Go (we will use the programming language Go), follow this youtube tutorial for installing it if needed:
+Install in Visual Studio Code the extension Go (we'll use the programming language Go), follow this youtube tutorial for installing it if needed:

 https://www.youtube.com/watch?v=1MXIGYrMk80